Use These 4 Hacks to Better Communicate With Your Team

-Studies have found that worldwide, 70 percent of employees work remotely at least once per week, with 53 percent spending at least half the week outside of the office.
+Studies have found, remote work has grown by 44% in the last 5 years.
+If this wasn’t enough, the changes in remote work due to the coronavirus will last forever.
 While this can make consistent communication seem like a challenge, using the many tech options available today will allow you to keep in touch.

 “Even if you’re geographically distant, there are plenty of resources that allow for both one-on-one and group communication,” says Agnes Jozwiak, brand and communication director at ClickMeeting, a best in class webinar software provider.

 “For example, a webinar provides an easy way to give a live presentation to your remote employees.
 While there’s nothing wrong with sending an email, giving remote workers the chance to see your face and hear your voice — both in group and individual settings — will have a much greater impact and show that you care about their contribution.”